shankar0123/icmp-ddos-demo/README.md

-# icmp-ddos-demo

 # ICMP-based DDoS Attack Demonstration

-This repository contains Python scripts to simulate various ICMP-based DDoS attacks, including:
+This repository contains Python scripts and step-by-step explanations to simulate various ICMP-based DDoS attacks.
+Each script demonstrates how attackers can exploit ICMP protocols to disrupt network services.

-- ICMP Flood
-- Smurf Attack
-- Ping of Death
-- Fragmentation Flood
-- Overlapping Fragments
-- Reassembly Queue Overflow
-- CPU Spike via Fragmentation

-These scripts are intended solely for educational purposes in a controlled lab environment.

 ---